 Stop smoking advice

-If you want to know how you can give up smoking, ask your pharmacist.
-They can help you work out a plan to make it easier.
+If you want to know more about giving up smoking, you can ask your pharmacist.
+They can help you work out a plan to make quitting easier.

-They'll be able to give you advice about the right products to try.
-They can also give you information on local stop-smoking courses and services.
+They'll be able to give you advice about the right stop-smoking products to try.
+They can also give you information on local courses and services to help you stop smoking.

 Support and advice to manage your weight